All Episodes

 You know, it's like Joe Biden on the other side.

-That's just Joe B and Joe.
+That's just Joe being Joe.

-Well, Clinton was lying with every other sentence, people would say, man, doesn't he do it so well?
+People would say, man, doesn't he do it so well?

 It's incredible.

-Like the media always marveled at how Clinton got away with lying.
+The media always marveled at how Clinton got away with lying.

 I mean, blatantly, openly, right to your face.

-And so it it's not unprecedented that this kind of reaction to people in politics, it's always frustrated us.
+And so it's not unprecedented that this kind of reaction to people in politics, it's always frustrated us.

 Obama.